aaron-jack-manning/ocaml-standard-library/README.md

 - Set (functional set implemented as a red-black tree)
 - Stack (functional stack data structure)
 - String (for basic operations on strings)
+- Terminal (for terminal IO)
 - Tree (functional generic tree type with some general functions to manipulate it)

 ## Exposure of Functions from Standard Library

-With respect to the exposed parts of the standard library, these are all handled in the `FromStdlib` module, which redefines some definitions directly from the standard library so that this file can be safely included separately, exposing only the desired functions.
-As such, it is recommended that this file is opened in the code that uses this library, while others are not, and referenced from the module level instead (with one additional exception of `Exposed`, mentioned in the following section).

-All files are compiled with `-nopervasives` except `FromStdlib` (to avoid the headaches in exposing functions like `printf` which have many dependencies).
-Linking is also done without `-nopervasives` so that `fromStdlib.cmx` can find the corresponding functions.

-Some functions exist in the `FromStdlib` module which have names starting with `stdlib`.
-These functions can be called directly, but it is generally recommended they are called from the corresponding module in the custom standard library.
-They exist in `FromStdlib` to be exposed more neatly elsewhere.
+Some functions from the OCaml standard library are exposed through this library.
+They are handled by the `FromStdlib` module which SHOULD NOT be accessed directly in projects using this library.
+All functions and types from this module that are exposed to be used in projects are redefined in another module and should be accessed there.
+The reason for this module is to allow the rest of the modules to be compile with the `-nopervasives` flag yet still access a few of the official OCaml standard module functions.

 ## Type Declarations and General Functions

-In order to prevent duplicate definitions of common types like collections, but still allow things like list literals to work, and to prevent the need of a type annotation at the module level, a `Exposed` module is provided to be opened in code files which exposes types like `'a queue` and other collections. `Exposed` also includes generic operators that should be opened file wide, such as function composition (`>>`).
+In order to prevent duplicate definitions of common types like collections, but still allow things like list literals to work, and to prevent the need of a type annotation at the module level, the `General` module is provided to be opened in code files which exposes types like `'a queue` and other collections. `General` also includes generic operators that should be opened file wide, such as function composition (`>>`).
 This should always be opened at the top of project files.

 ## Compiler Options